jaycoolepic01/jaycoolepic01/README.md

 Im a guy, I'd prefer if you used he/him/his with me, thank you.

-I like to hangout with my friends I am underage so if you are not underage maybe dont talk to me ok!
+I like to hangout with my friends I am underage so if you are really old dont talk to me ok!
 (also like to make friends and don't be shy to come up to me!)

 unless you are bad! ok